-Rob had many impressive professional accomplishments, and also was known for his generous spirit and his understated – and quirky – sense of humor.
-His colleagues relied on him as principal or co-investigator who brought integrity and novel insight to every collaboration.
+Rob had many impressive professional accomplishments and was known for his generous spirit and his understated – and quirky – sense of humor.
+His colleagues relied on him as a principal or co-investigator who brought integrity and novel insight to every collaboration.
 His students regularly commented on his ability to help them navigate complex concepts by making their studies applicable to real-world, contemporary research.

 “Rob was an integral part of our team—a researcher, author, professor, and all-around great colleague,” shared Jonathan Haines, PhD, Chair of the Department of Population and Quantitative Health Sciences.
 “He brought levity and gravity to the mix, an unusual combination.
 Everyone who knew him well says that above all else, he was kind.
 We mourn his loss and extend our condolences to his wife, family, and loved ones.”

 After earning a Ph.D. in Anatomy from the University of Utah and an MS in Biostatistics from the University of Washington, Rob came to CWRU as a postdoctoral fellow in 2005, was named an instructor in 2007, and then promoted to assistant professor two years later.